 To meet our goal of keeping the carbon footprint of our product small we complete our projects with locally sourced bamboo plants grown on American soil whenever possible.
 We strive to educate the public about the benefits of working with the bamboo plant and growing bamboo plants.

-In 2009, Mark left his home of Boston and began traveling.
-He went to his first World Bamboo Organization meeting in Thailand, followed by a work trip to Cambodia.
+With his interested piqued, Mark ventured to Thailand in 2009 for his first World Bamboo Organization meeting, followed by a work trip to Cambodia.
 He took a bus and boat to visit the small town of Chi Phat.
-There, he helped to break ground on the beginning stages of building an eco based community center for the village.
-Illegal logging is a huge problem in Chi Phat so the goal of the project was to teach the local villagers how to build using bamboo, a renewable resource, instead of wood.
+There, he helped to break ground on the beginning stages of building an eco-based community center for the village.

-As an expert bamboo carpenter Mark is fascinated with using the bamboo plant on a larger scale.
-Bali is known for having a very large diameter bamboo called Guadua.
-Continuing his journey, Mark visited The Green School.
+Continuing his journey, Mark visited The Green School in Bali.
 This was a dream come true!
 The school has tables, chairs, bookshelves, floors, walls, classrooms, gymnasiums, and even bridges made entirely with bamboo.
 This in-person proof solidified Mark’s belief that bamboo is a sustainable solution able to provide the basic human necessity of shelter.